AmitDigga/fabric-video-editor/README.md

-This was an hobby project developed by me.
-I will add support for other features in future.
-Looking for backend/ffmpeg developers to help in generating video from canvas in the backend.

 Do you need a custom editor?
 Get in touch me at [Linked In](https://www.linkedin.com/in/amit-digga/)
 Other: [Website](https://www.amitdigga.dev/) | [Twitter](https://twitter.com/AmitDigga) |

+This was a hobby project.
+I will add support for other features in future.
+Looking for backend/ffmpeg developers to help me in generating video from canvas in the backend.

 # Fabric Video Editor